llchrisll/ROTPDocs/docs/guides/customs.md

 ```
 [sKID. "the exactly name of the skill must be added there, don't mess with that."] = {
 "ICON NAME";
-SkillName = "This is the tex that the character will display when casting the skill",
+SkillName = "This is the text that the character will display when casting the skill",
 MaxLv = the max level of the skill existing in the skilldb.txt.
 SpAmount = { sp consumed by level according to the skilldb structure, this will be showed in the player skill window}
 bSeperateLv = true for seperated skill leves such as warmwind, teleport, gospel etc, false to fix the skill to the last level applied,